-The Head of School or Executive Head or the designated person will keep a record of all interactions with you and other staff, meetings and decisions made in reference to your complaint.
+The Headteacher or the designated person will keep a record of all interactions with you and other staff, meetings and decisions made in reference to your complaint.

-The Head of School or Executive Head or designated person will respond to you in writing within 20 school days of receiving your complaint outlining their full response to your concern, and any action that has or will be taken.
+The Headteacher will respond to you in writing within 20 school days of receiving your complaint outlining their full response to your concern, and any action that has or will be taken.
 If they have decided not to take any further action, they will explain what has been decided and how they reached the decision.
 You will also be advised of your right to take the matter further if you are not satisfied with the response.

-If your complaint is about a member of staff, the Head of School or Executive Head or designated person will talk to that employee and invoke the relevant procedure if required.
+If your complaint is about a member of staff, the Headteacher or designated person will talk to that employee and invoke the relevant procedure if required.
 It will not be appropriate to inform you of the outcome of any investigation in relation to an individual member of staff.

-If your complaint is about the Head of School or Executive Head you should contact the Trust at admin@goodshepherdtrust.org.uk
+If your complaint is about the Headteacher you should contact the Chair of the Trust directly at chair@goodshepherdtrust.org.uk

-If your complaint is about the LC Chair or a member of the Local Committee (LC) you should contact the Clerk to the Local Committee ("the Clerk") directly using the contact details on the school website.
+If your complaint is about the Chair or a member of the Local Governing Committee you should contact the Clerk to the Local Governing Committee ("the Clerk") directly using the contact details on the school website.

-3.2 Stage 2 - Complaint heard by the Chair of the Local Committee / or investigated by the Trust in the case of a complaint against the Headteacher / Executive Headteacher / Principal.
+3.2 Stage 2 - Complaint heard by the Chair of the Local Governing Committee / or investigated by the Trust in the case of a complaint against the Headteacher / Executive Headteacher.

-If, having spoken to the Head of School or Executive Head, you are dissatisfied with the outcome of your complaint, you should write to the Chair of the Local Committee ("the LC Chair") within 10 school days, explaining your concern and the steps that have resulted in you taking this course of action.
+If, having spoken to the Headteacher, you are dissatisfied with the outcome of your complaint, you should write to the Chair of the Local Governing Committee ("the Chair") within 10 school days1, explaining your concern and the steps that have resulted in you taking this course of action.

-The LC Chair will acknowledge your complaint in writing or offer a full response within 5 school days.
+The Chair will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, they will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.
-In cases where the LC Chair decides further investigation is required they may decide to invite another member of the Local Committee to independently assess whether all the correct information was taken into account during Stage 1.
+In cases where the Chair decides further investigation is required they may decide to invite another member of the governing committee to independently assess whether all the correct information was taken into account during Stage 1.
 This may enable resolution before proceeding to the hearing.

-The LC Chair may invite you to attend a meeting to discuss your complaint and possible solutions or will happen as a result of your complaint.
+The Chair may invite you to attend a meeting to discuss your complaint and possible solutions or will happen as a result of your complaint.

-The LC Chair will explain that the LC has a strategic role, and is responsible for strategic oversight of the school and the Head of School or Executive Head is responsible for the internal organisation, management and control of the school and for advising on and implementing the Trust and local school policies.
-The Head of School or Executive Head is solely responsible for making day to day decisions.
+The Chair will explain that the LGC has a strategic role, and is responsible for strategic oversight of the school and the Headteacher is responsible for the internal organisation, management and control of the school and for advising on and implementing the Trust and local school policies.
+The Headteacher is solely responsible for making day to day decisions.

-This stage offers an opportunity for achieving conciliation between all parties and discussions between the LC Chair and the Head of School or Executive Head will be key to resolving the complaint and agreeing a way forward In reaching this decision, the LC Chair will determine to what extent the issues relate to responsibilities that:
+This stage offers an opportunity for achieving conciliation between all parties and discussions between the Chair and the Headteacher will be key to resolving the complaint and agreeing a way forward In reaching this decision, the Chair will determine to what extent the issues relate to responsibilities that: